chukwudi-onyekwere/memberstack_2_0/README.md

 ## Description

 This plugin allows you integrate Memberstack to your Wordpress website.
 You can also use the shortcodes in this plugin within your WordPress site.
-The shortcodes cover Action, Prices and Modals, while other data attributes like the Auth, Forms and Content which are originally for Webflow website also work on Wordpress too :) You can find them here: https://docs.memberstack.com/hc/en-us/articles/7252466484635-All-Webflow-Package-Data-Attributes
+The shortcodes cover Action, Prices and Modals, while other data attributes like the Auth, Forms and Content which are originally for Webflow websites, also work on Wordpress too :) You can find them here: https://docs.memberstack.com/hc/en-us/articles/7252466484635-All-Webflow-Package-Data-Attributes